LSHTM-ORK/ODK_Biometrics/README.md

 ### Biometrics Solutions for ODK Ecosystem Tools

-This project provides an Android app "Keppel" that interfaces with mobile data collection software of the ODK ecosystem and which allows ISO 19794-2 fingerprint templates to be scanned and/or matched as part of an [XLSForm](https://xlsform.org/).
-We also provide a second app, designed to be run on a computer workstation, which can compare two fingerprint templates and return a matching score (useful for _post-hoc_ quality assurance).
+This project provides an Android app `Keppel` that interfaces with mobile data collection software of the ODK ecosystem and which allows ISO 19794-2 fingerprint templates to be scanned and/or validated as part of an [XLSForm](https://xlsform.org/).
+We also provide a second app, the `Keppel CLI`, a command line interface which is designed to be run on a computer workstation.
+Keppel CLI can compare two fingerprint templates and return a matching score and is primarily useful for _post-hoc_ quality assurance and audit.

 [![Android](https://github.com/LSHTM-ORK/ODK_Biometrics/workflows/Android/badge.svg)](https://github.com/LSHTM-ORK/ODK_Biometrics/actions?query=workflow%3AAndroid)